aalug/blog_drf/README.md

 - Use `/api/user/create/` to create a new user
 - Then use `/api/user/token/` to create a token for the created user
 - Use `/api/user/profile/` to retrieve user details and update password and user profile details
-- Use `/api/user/forgot-password/`to get a link to reset the password
+- Use `/api/user/forgot-password/`to send an email with a link to reset the password.

 **Posts app**
 - Use `/api/post/posts/` to create a new post and retrieve all posts.
 Available query params: